- Oops!Something went wrong.Please try again later.

-With a market capitalization of US$32b, Hershey is rather large.
+With a market capitalization of US$43b, Hershey is rather large.
 We'd expect to see institutional investors on the register.
 Companies of this size are usually well known to retail investors, too.
-In the chart below, we can see that institutions own shares in the company.
+Our analysis of the ownership of the company, below, shows that institutions own shares in the company.
 We can zoom in on the different ownership groups, to learn more about Hershey.

 What Does The Institutional Ownership Tell Us About Hershey?

-As you can see, institutional investors have a fair amount of stake in Hershey.
-This suggests some credibility amongst professional investors.
-But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
+We can see that Hershey does have institutional investors; and they hold a good portion of the company's stock.
+This can indicate that the company has a certain degree of credibility in the investment community.
+However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
+They too, get it wrong sometimes.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see Hershey's historic earnings and revenue below, but keep in mind there's always more to the story.

 Insider Ownership Of Hershey